Oligo12/cyber-projects/edr-project/KNOWN_LIMITATIONS.md

 Root cause not fully isolated in v1.
 The most likely candidate is an over-weighted "parent writes into fresh child" bonus that fires on PowerShell's child-initialization traffic - runspace setup and .NET host plumbing perform cross-process writes shortly after `CreateProcess`, which the chain logic currently scores the same as malicious writes.

-**Closing the gap (v2):** Reproduce outside a malware detonation - spawn a benign PowerShell child from a benign PowerShell parent and check whether the chain still alerts.
+**What would close it:** Reproduce outside a malware detonation - spawn a benign PowerShell child from a benign PowerShell parent and check whether the chain still alerts.
 If yes, retune the parent-child write bonus or add a young-child age suppressor so normal `CreateProcess` init traffic doesn't score.

 ---